mdmsoft/yii2-format-converter/README.md

 # EnumConverter Behavior

-Use to convert constant value to constant name (readonly).
+Use to convert constant value to constant name.

 ```php
 class Post extends ActiveRecord